Lectures on LHC Physics: QCD

 There are two ways to do that.
 On the one hand, we can look at the minimum event weight and express all other events in relative probability to this event.
-Translating this relative event weight into a frequency means replacing an event with the relative weight $W_j/W_\text{min}$ by $W_j/W_\text{min}$ events in the same phase space point.
-The problem with this method is that we are really dealing with a binned phase space, so we would not know how to distribute these events in the given bin.
-Alternatively, we can start from to the maximum weight $W_\text{max}$ and compute the ratio $W_j/W_\text{max} \epsilon [0,1]$.
-Keeping an event with a given probability means we can generate a flat random number $r \epsilon [0,1]$ and only keep it if $W_j/W_\text{max} > r$.
+Translating this relative event weight into a frequency means replacing an event with the relative weight $W_j/W_\text{min}$ by $W_j/W_\text{min}$ unit--weight events in the same phase space point.
+The problem with this method is that we are really dealing with a binned phase space, so we would not know how to distribute these events in and around the given bin.

+Alternatively, we can translate the weight of each event into a probability to keep it or drop it.
+Because such a probability has to be limited from above we start from to the maximum weight $W_\text{max}$ and compute the ratio $W_j/W_\text{max} \epsilon [0,1]$ for each event.
+We then generate a flat random number $r \epsilon [0,1]$ and only keep an event if $r < W_j/W_\text{max}$.
+This way, we keep an event with a large weight $W_j/W_\text{max} \sim 1$ for almost all values of $r$, while events with small weights are more likely to drop out.
 The challenge in this translation is that we always lose events.
 If it was not for the experimentalists we would hardly use such \underline{unweighted events} , but they have good reasons to want such unweighted events which feed best through detector simulations.

 The last comment is that if the phase space configuration $(k_1, k_2, p_1 \cdots )_j$ can be measured, its weight $W_j$ better be positive.
 This is not trivial once we go beyond leading order.
-There, we need to add several contributions to produce a physical event, like for example different $n$--particle final states, and there is no guarantee for each of them to be positive.
-We have to ensure that after adding up all contributions and after integrating over any kind of unphysical degrees of freedom we might have introduced, the probability of a physics configuration is positive.
+There, we need to add several contributions to produce a physical event, like for example different $n$--particle final states.
+There is no guarantee for each of them to be positive.
+Instead, we ensure that after adding up all contributions and after integrating over any kind of unphysical degrees of freedom we might have introduced, the probability of a physics configuration is positive.
 From this point of view negative values for parton densities $f(x)<0$ are in principle not problematic, as long as we always keep a positive hadronic rate $d\sigma_{pp \to X}>0$.